 Administrators can view individual access points to troubleshoot or review data from this micro view.
 Users can also upload office floor plans, which would specify the exact physical location of the access points and the devices connected to the network.

+The Meraki Dashboard automatically monitors and manages network health information as soon as smart devices connect, providing real-time insights that enhance operational efficiency and safety.
 Clicking on any of these access points will show more individual data, such as the device’s IP address, channels, the switchboard they’re connected to and the clients connected to the access point.
-Moreover, admins can see how long onsite users were logged in, how much data they consumed, their devices, where they stayed in the office and even the apps and websites they used.
+Moreover, regs can see how long onsite users were logged in, how much data they consumed, their devices, where they stayed in the office and even the apps and websites they used.

 Thanks to the Meraki dashboard, businesses and companies can do more with the information at their fingertips.